Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     optional arguments:
       -h, --help            show this help message and exit --annotation_path ANNOTATION_PATH, -g ANNOTATION_PATH
-                            The path of genome annotation gff folder.
+                            Path of the genome annotation gff folder.
       --transcript_path TRANSCRIPT_PATH, -a TRANSCRIPT_PATH
-                            If the path of transcript gff folder is provided, it can retrieve GO term based on expressed CDS and all CDS.
+                            If the path of transcript gff folder is provided, GO term can be retreived based on expressed CDS and all CDS.
       --UniProt_id UNIPROT_ID, -u UNIPROT_ID
-                            The path of UniProt ID mapping database.
+                            Path of the UniProt ID mapping database.
 Default is ANNOgesic/input/database/idmapping_selected.tab.
       --go_obo GO_OBO, -go GO_OBO
                             The path of go.obo.
 Default is